arielf/learning-to-learn/README.md

 into the exponentially larger input and solution spaces is not actually achieved.

-We seem to be far away from achieving AGI (Artificial General Intelligence), using our current techniques.
+We seem to still be pretty far away from achieving AGI (Artificial General Intelligence), using current techniques.
+OTOH: the most recent advances in AI, especially: transformers & Large Language Models (LLMs) are providing new hopes for a breakthrough.
+There's also a risk AGI is a double-edged sword, and it could be misused.